JHart96/bison_examples/examples/count_data.md

 Now we have all of the data in the right format for fitting the model, we just need to put it into a list object.
-The data required by the statistical model is defined in `binary_model.stan`.
+The data required by the statistical model is defined in `count_model.stan`.

 ``` r
 model_data <- list(